 When we first began farming in the UP 23 years ago, we were admittedly neophytes to anything more than backyard gardening.
 We planted a large garden on family land near Escanaba, tended the antique apple orchard, and fruited some shiitake and oyster mushrooms.
 Our philosophy was to start small and learn along the way.
 We knew we wanted to grow a diversity of crops.

 Another important part of our philosophy was that we wanted to grow organically.
 During the early years when we started selling produce in Marquette, we saw organic certification as an important step and were certified organic by OCIA and OGM for three years.
 While we were certified, we learned a lot about organic practices and the requirements for certification.
 The farm continued to expand, and we made the decision to develop only local markets.
 Because we were selling to a relatively small community, we developed relationships with our customers and eventually realized that a third party certifier seemed unnecessary.
 Most farms estimate they spend hundreds of hours and thousands of dollars per year pursuing organic certification, and they have no choice but to pass that cost on to their customers.
 During that same time it was apparent that national organic standards were also being diluted by big organic.
-Because of this, we have chosen to support the Certified Naturally Grown (CNG) organization, which aims to provide a feasible organic certification for small farms selling to their local markets.
-Not all locally grown food is organic, so the CNG certification provides assurance that our food is of the highest quality available.
 We are transparent about our practices and invite our customers to come out to the farm and see for themselves how their food is grown.

 Studies show a marked loss of minerals in average food stuffs over the past century.
 Much abuse of the soil in conventional agriculture has exhausted the soil’s supply of minerals and nutrients in many areas.
 Simply put, if it is not in the soil, it is not in the plant.
 We go to great lengths to put minerals back in the soil.
 We take extra steps that are not required by organic certification but that we consider necessary to healthy food production.
 When we view the system as a whole, we see this not only benefits the consumer with more nutritious produce, but also comes back to the farm as well in the form of healthier plants and animals, higher yields, and less disease and pest problems.